killermann/samk.blog/content/2020/cornerstones-of-social-justice-dogma/index.md

 ## Without the cornerstones, none of the other stuff makes sense.

-Over the years, as I've talked to people about SJD, and shared a rule, or tenet, with someone else, there has been a wide range of replies.
+Over the years, as I've talked to people about [social justice dogma](/what-is-social-justice-dogma/#definition) (SJD), and shared a rule, or tenet, with someone else, there has been a wide range of replies.
 Even just within the responses when I am talking to other social justice people.
 The range extends anywhere from a celebratory "Hell yes that's true!", to a reverant or solemn "Mmhmmm", to a confused "But why?", to a dismissive "That doesn't make sense."

-I'm introducing this idea of Cornerstones of Social Justice Dogma (SJD) to help us make sense of the things a lot of us notice that make us say "that doesn't make sense."
+I'm introducing this idea of cornerstones of SJD to help us make sense of the things a lot of us notice that make us say "that doesn't make sense."

 Because it's not helpful to say "that doesn't make sense."
 Or maybe it is helpful.
 I suppose we could debate that.